EatWellSleepWell2018Fall/ToolsPorject/README.md

     Xiaosu Qi

 ## Installation Instructions
+To run in jupyter notebook:

+    open jupyter notebook

+To run locally:

     git clone https://github.com/EatWellSleepWell2018Fall/ToolsPorject.git
     cd ToolsProject
     pip install -r requirements.txt

 ## Run Instructions
 [TO DO]
+Parameters:

+    stock_name:
+    strike_price:
+    ttm: time to maturity
+    option_type: default value is 'Call' for call option, can also be set to 'Put' for put option
+    visualization: default value is 'Ture', which means a graph will also show

+**Jupyter notebook**
+_BS_:
+_Monte Carlo Simulation_:
-    CRR: [In this part, we write a function to calculate the stock price and decide the option price both in the future.
-Then considering the distribution the option price follows and the probability of the fluation]
+_CRR_: In this part, we write a function to calculate the stock price and decide the option price both in the future.
+Then considering the distribution the option price follows and the probability of the fluation

+    O = OptionPricing(stock_name, strike_price, ttm)
+    O.BinomialTreeCRR()

+    For example:
+    O = OptionPricing('AAPL', 170, 1)
+    O.BinomialTreeCRR()

+**Locally**
+_BS_:
+_Monte Carlo Simulation_:
+_CRR_: